gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Tutorials/FedOps-Tutorials.md

 ---
 layout: default
-title: FedOps Tutorials
+title: Get started with FedOps
 nav_order: 5
 has_children: true
 permalink: docs/FedOps-Tutorials
 ---

-# FedOps User Guide
+# Get started with FedOps
+Welcme to the FedOps Server & Client tutorial!

+In this tutorial we'll create a FL Server and FL Client using FedOps framework.
 {: .no_toc }